-In addition to enjoying a devoted following in the Greater Boston area, Zamir has achieved a far-reaching reputation through its 21 recordings and frequent tours throughout the United States, as well as in Israel and Europe.
-The documentary film, Zamir: Jewish Voices Return to Poland, has been shown across the country on public television stations.
-In January 2006, Zamir was invited to perform at the United Nations General Assembly for the first International Day to Commemorate Victims of the Holocaust.
+Zamir’s devoted local following is exemplified by its special recognition by and support from the Commonwealth of Massachusetts.
+In addition, Zamir has a far-reaching fan base through its 21 recordings and tours throughout the US, as well as in Israel and Europe.
+Zamir’s documentary film, Jewish Voices Return to Poland, has been shown on public television stations across the US.
+In 2006, Zamir was honored to perform at the UN General Assembly for the first International Day to Commemorate Victims of the Holocaust.

-Dr. Joshua Jacobson is one of the world’s leading authorities on Jewish choral music.
-He is Professor of Music and Director of Choral Activities at Northeastern University and Visiting Professor of Jewish Music at Hebrew College.
-A sought-after scholar and lecturer, his many arrangements, editions, and compositions are performed worldwide.
+Joshua Jacobson, a world authority on choral music, is Professor of Music and Director of Choral Activities at Northeastern University.
+He is Visiting Professor of Jewish Music at Hebrew College, where he received an honorary doctorate degree.
+Dr. Jacobson is a sought-after scholar and lecturer.
+His many musical arrangements and compositions are performed worldwide.
 His book, Chanting the Hebrew Bible: The Art of Cantillation (Jewish Publication Society, 2002), is considered the definitive source in the field.
-Zamir concerts are known for being highly entertaining, thanks to Dr. Jacobson’s colorful programming and his illuminating commentary from the stage.
+Dr. Jacobson’s colorful programming and illuminating commentary make every Zamir performance a masterwork.

 Letters from Composers to the Zamir Chorale of Boston